 What to Feed Your Amano Shrimp

 Algae is their primary dietary requirement and should be available in the tank daily.
 Amano shrimp are an excellent clean-up crew and will consume whatever foods are left within the tank, but this does not mean that they do not need to be fed their high-quality shrimp food.

 They cannot survive on algae and debris in the tank alone.
 Amano shrimp are omnivores and should be fed an algae-based sinking pellet or wafer.
 Their diet should be supplemented with blanched vegetables, frozen foods, or pellets formulated for shrimp.
 Amano shrimp enjoy eating spinach, cucumber, and zucchini.

 Frozen foods like bloodworms, brine shrimp, or gel foods can also be fed.
 Copper is poisonous to shrimp in large quantities and should be avoided as a primary ingredient in the foods they are being fed.

 Keeping Your Amano Shrimp Healthy

-Breeding Amano shrimp is a difficult task and is even more difficult to successfully raise from larvae to adulthood.
+Breeding Amano shrimp is a difficult task, and it is even more difficult to successfully raise them from larvae to adulthood.
 They require brackish water conditions to lay their eggs.
-The male fertilizes the eggs that the female shrimp will then carry for six weeks in her saddle.
+The male fertilizes the eggs that the female shrimp will then carry for 6 weeks in her saddle.
 You may notice the female moving her tail to push oxygen over the eggs.